arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Access Family Law Cases in Arkansas State

-In Arkansas, two systems of court records are used.
+In Arkansas, two systems of court record management are used.
 The first one is an electronic database, which includes information on cases using the Contexte Case Management System.
 This website provides information on family law cases using the name of a person in the case or the case number as a search phrase.
 Other search terms such as docket filings by date, case filings by date, and judgment against the defendant can be used.
+As of 2020, only 58 circuit courts, 14 county-district courts, the Court of Appeal, and the Supreme Court offer full case information.

 The second is the on-site access, i.e., the inquirer walks into the local courthouse to request to look up cases.
 Publicly accessible court records are available at the courthouses during regular business hours established by each county circuit court.
-The request must be made directly at the Administrative Office of Courts for records.
+The request must be made directly at the Administrative Office of Courts of records.
 As of 2020, only 40 circuit courts and 6 county district courts give thorough information, most of which date back to several years.

 Accessible information from these sources include the identities of the parties involved, the lawyers on the case, the name of the judge, the filings for the case, charges, sentences, and future decisions and are usually in the form of a case index or case image of the actual records.
-Access to case images typically come at a small fee; case indexes may or may not be free.
+Access to case images typically come at a small fee; case indexes may or may not be free to use.

 How to Request Family Court Records in Arkansas State

-Although Family Court Records are accessible in Arkansas, not all can be copied.
-Access is restricted to case index number and case image of the records.
+Although Family Court Records are accessible in Arkansas, not all can provided to the public or duplicated.
+Access is restricted to the case index number and case image of the records.
 Only family court records archived in the vital records unit of the Arkansas Department of Health can be copied.
-To obtain copies of family court records, a request is made to the unit by online access, mail delivery, telephone or in-person (please see the section " How do I find Divorce Records in Arkansas state?”).
+To obtain copies of family court records, a request is made to the unit by online access, mail delivery, telephone or in-person (see "How do I find Divorce Records in Arkansas state?").
 All requests for copies are processed at a fee.

 Additionally, publicly available records are accessible from some third-party websites.
 These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide: